HuzaifaFazil-277/python-crash-course-/git-notes.md

 Uploads local commits to GitHub.

 ## git pull
- download the latest changes from GitHub and updates your local repository.
+Download the latest changes from GitHub and updates your local repository.

+## rm
+Removes the file